rgkannan676/Image-Super-Resolution/README.md

 # Image Super-Resolution
 Created a model that can increase the resolution of images by 4 times, using an SRResNet model provided by BasicSR framework and DIV2K data set.
 Multiple data augmentation techniques were used along with the MSE loss function.
+Obtained a PSNR value of 26.341 dB after 47 epochs.

 # Task
 The task of this project is to  increase the result of a single image.
 A high resolution and 4 times scaled low resolution pairs are given.
 Need to build a model that can create a high-resolution image from the low-resolution image.
 PSNR will be the matric used to compare the quality of the created images.